UXlySoftware/CIVA-Solution-Architecture/road-map/roadmap.md

 This road map is designed based on the following team assumptions from day 1

 1. a parttime software architect
-2. a fulltime mid-level software engineer
+2. a fulltime senior software engineer
-3. a fulltime mid-level full-stack software engineer
+3. a fulltime mid-level backend software engineer
 4. a fulltime mid-level react developer
 5. a fulltime QA engineer
 6. a parttime DevOps engineer